 The purpose of these defeasances was to provide additional financing flexibility, while maintaining CFX's targeted debt service ratio.
 As a result, the trust account assets and the liability for the defeased bonds are not included in CFX's balance sheets.
-The balance of defeased bonds outstanding was \$55,435,000 on June 30, 2014 and \$410,280,000 on June 30, 2013, representing the outstanding balance on the 1988, 2003A, and 2003B Bonds.
+The balance of defeased bonds outstanding was \$52,100,000 and \$55,435,000 on June 30, 2015 and 2014, respectively, representing the outstanding balance on the 1988 Bonds.